jpruiz114/widgets/ContactForm/README.md

 ...and changed the library here: https://github.com/jpruiz114/jQuery-Tags-Input-Custom

-The custom repo from above was added to the bower.json file as a dependency for the project.
+The custom repo from above was added to the bower.json file as a dependency for the contact form project.

 #### Instructions with Bower